Plant the Right Tree in the Right Place

 Tree Line USA Utility

 Since 2003, GVEA has been a proud member of Tree Line USA, which is sponsored by the National Arbor Day Foundation in coorperation with the National Association of State Foresters.
 They recognize public and private utilitiies across the nation that demonstrate practices that protect and enhance America's urban forests.

 FYI ...
-GVEA has four arborists on staff during the summer months.
-Their knowledge is an added benefit to GVEA.
+GVEA has several arborists on staff during the summer months; their knowledge is an added benefit to GVEA.